sf-wdi-37/active-record/README.md

 **Resources**:

+Try typing `Speaker.` and then hitting tab twice.
+Notice that there are 636 methods that active record provides for us to interact with this resource!
+That's quite a model!
+[Here's a description of some of them](http://guides.rubyonrails.org/active_record_querying.html).
+Below are some useful ones:

-* ActiveRecord partial method list
+* ActiveRecord partial method list:

     * Class Methods: `all`,  `create`, `count`, `delete_all`, `destroy_all`, `find`, `first`, `last`, `order`, ...